ref2401/cg/src/technique/deferred_lighting/README.md

 Deferred_lighting renderer uses persistent mapped buffer technique for multi-indirect rendering.
 Draw indirect buffer use tripple buffering technique to metigate synchronization with OpenGL command queue.
 Draw call index buffer is used for and gl_DrawID simulation.
 It is a static buffer object that contains ordered sequence of integers [0, batch_size).

 ## Implementation notes and further improvements
-- single vertex array object.
+- Single vertex array object.
 - Frame_packet, 2-3 Frame objects.
 - Uniform arrays are used heavily, uniform block would have done better.
 Unifrom array limitations.
 - Point lights, spotlights instanced rendering.